elliothatch/hypermedium/README.md

   }
 ```

-Now you can use `yarn dev` to start an interactive session with live-editing, or `yarn build` to build export a static site.
+Now you can use `yarn dev` to start an interactive session with live-editing, or `yarn build` to export a static site.
 If you have errors in your site, sift will display them in bright red.
 Select a log with the `ARROW KEYS`, then press `ENTER` to expand the view and show the details of the error.

 ## Layout
 The webpage you see is created using the default layout from `@hypermedium/core`.
 While functional, you probably want to customize the layout for your homepage.
 Let's make our own layout just for the homepage.